Kawanami-git/SCHOLAR_RISC-V/README.md

 > 📝
 >
 > Internal microarchitecture of the SCHOLAR RISC-V **single-cycle** processor.<br>
-> The arrows represent the flow of an instruction through the fetch–decode–execute–write-back stages.<br>
+> The arrows represent the flow of an instruction through the fetch–decode–execute–writeback stages.<br>
 > For readability, clock and reset signals are omitted. <br>
 > A `^` symbol at the bottom of a block indicates a sequential (clocked) element. <br>
 > The General-Purpose Registers (GPRs) and Control and Status Registers (CSRs) are not displayed in this diagram.<br>